TokaMark: A Comprehensive Benchmark for MAST Tokamak Plasma Models: Introduction

 \subsection{AI for fusion plasma modeling}

 Traditional approaches to tokamak plasma modeling are rooted in well-established first-principles descriptions of magnetized plasma dynamics.
-These descriptions are expressed through coupled, nonlinear systems of partial differential equations, whose numerical solutions often requires high-fidelity, multi-scale simulations.
+These descriptions are expressed through coupled, nonlinear systems of partial differential equations, whose numerical solutions often require high-fidelity, multi-scale simulations.
 While such models are indispensable for predictive studies, their computational cost severely limits their routine use, both in exploring the full phenomenology of plasma behavior, and in systematically interrogating large experimental datasets.
 In particular, many physically relevant regimes remain difficult to characterize in detail because comprehensive parameter scans and high-fidelity simulations are prohibitively expensive.
 The same computational burden complicates data-driven inference.
 Key parameters governing plasma behavior---such as transport coefficients, source terms, or stability-relevant profile features---are frequently unmeasured or only indirectly observable, and inferring them typically requires repeated forward simulations embedded within optimization or system identification loops.
 As a result, fitting models to experimental data becomes costly and brittle across operating regimes.
-These limitations make the direct use of first-principles solvers infeasible for real-time applications, where stringent latency constraints rule out iterative or high-fidelity numerical solutions.
-The challenge is further compounded by the experimental characteristics of tokamak data.
+These limitations make the direct use of first-principles solvers infeasible for real-time applications.

-Tokamaks deploy a broad suite of heterogeneous diagnostics--magnetics, optical and X‑ray emission, microwave interferometry, and more \cite{morris2002}---mounted on or behind the reactor walls and engineered to withstand extreme heat, radiation, and electromagnetic stress.
-These sensors operate at widely different sampling rates, spatial resolutions, and noise characteristics, producing data that is inherently heterogeneous, incomplete, multi‑rate, and noisy.